Singular values of large non-central random matrices: Asymptotic normality of singular values

 Finally, we compute the covariance matrix

 The following figure illustrates that normal approximation works well.

 \pgfdeclareimage[width=5in]{BBS}{BBS3.1}

-Based on simulations reported in Fig. \ref{F2}, we conclude that normal approximation which uses the eigenvalues of $\mR_0$ provides a reasonable fit.
+Based on simulations reported in Fig. \ref{F2}, we conclude that normal approximation which uses the singular values of $\widetilde\mR_0$ provides a reasonable fit.

 Let us now turn to the question of asymptotic normality for the normalized squares of singular values $\La_r=\la_r^2/(\sqrt{M}+\sqrt{N})^2$.
-With $M=120, N=2500$ (correcting the misreported values) Ref. \cite{bryc2013separation} reported the observed values $ ( 48.2, 11.5, 5.8 )$ for $\La_1,\La_2,\La_3$ versus the ``theoretical estimates" $( 47.4, 11.5, 5.7 )$ calculated as $ \gamma_r M N/(\sqrt{M}+\sqrt{N})^2$ in our notation.
-While the numerical differences are small, Proposition \ref{Prop-separation} restricts the accuracy of such estimates due to their dependence on the eigenvalues of $\mR_0$ constructed from vectors of allelic probabilities $\vp_r$.
+With $M=120, N=2500$ (correcting the misreported values) Ref. \cite{bryc2013separation} reported the observed values $ ( 48.2, 11.5, 5.8 )$ for $\La_1,\La_2,\La_3$ versus the ``theoretical estimates" $( 47.4, 11.5, 5.7 )$ calculated as $ \gamma_r ^2M N/(\sqrt{M}+\sqrt{N})^2$ in our notation.
+While the numerical differences are small, Proposition \ref{Prop-separation} restricts the accuracy of such estimates due to their dependence on the eigenvalues of $\widetilde\mR_0$ constructed from vectors of allelic probabilities $\vp_r$.
 Figure \ref{F3E} illustrates that different selections of such vectors from the same joint allelic spectrum \eqref{spectrum} may yield quite different ranges for $\La_1,\La_2,\La_3$.
-It is perhaps worth pointing out that the variance of normal approximation depends only on the allelic spectrum.
+It is perhaps worth pointing out that {different choices of allelic probabilities affect only the centering;} the variance of normal approximation depends only on the allelic spectrum.

 \pgfdeclareimage[width=3in]{Appl1}{SNP_appl1} \pgfdeclareimage[width=3in]{Appl2}{SNP_appl2}